7 powerful examples of

 Part of the magic of theatres, concert halls and opera houses is that we never see them empty.
 When you’re there as part of the audience, the building is always crowded, colourful and brightly lit.

-So when Sydney Opera House wanted to tell a story about the survival of the arts during the pandemic, they decided to let readers into an empty theatre.
+So when Sydney Opera House wanted to tell a story about the survival of the arts during the pandemic, it decided to let readers into an empty theatre.
 This feature is a dazzling collection of portraits and photographs from the Opera House at rest.

 The story has powerful emotional appeal.
 Firstly, it’s exciting to see such an iconic building from a new perspective.
 Then there are the feelings of nostalgia and hope conjured up by a story about the long months of lockdown.
 Finally, the design of the feature itself — enormous, page-filling photographs that fade in and out with scroll-based animation — is gripping and immersive.